mcdonagh/QoL-Utilities/README.md

 <h2 id='config'>Configuration</h2>

 The following features are available for configuration on a **per account** or **per character** basis.
-Configuration is available through slash commands or via the in-game interface options.
+Most configuration options present in the in-game configuration window are also available through slash commands.
 >Use the command **\/qol** to quickly open the in-game configuration window.

 Turning *per character* settings on or off is only possible through the in-game configuration window.
 When using *per character* settings, Slash Commands only affect the current character's settings.
 See the feature's details for more information on the corresponding slash commands.
-> *Features not mentioned have no configuration associated with them*
+> *Features not mentioned in this section have no configuration associated with them*

 **[Auto Confirm's](#ac)** in-game configuration consists of four checkboxes.
 The first is to toggle on/off the report that is shown at player logon and on reload.